ankitgupta1020/Portfolio/README.md

 I would like to extend my heartfelt thanks to [Krishandeep](https://github.com/krishandeep17 "Github") for their invaluable assistance and support in building this portfolio website.
 Their expertise, guidance, and collaboration have been instrumental in bringing this project to life.
 I am immensely grateful for their contributions and dedication throughout the development process.

-Thank you, [Krishandeep](https://www.linkedin.com/in/krishandeep17 "LinkedIn"), for your invaluable help and being an amazing collaborator on this journey!
+Thank you, [Krishandeep](https://www.linkedin.com/in/krishandeep17 "LinkedIn"), for your invaluable help and for being an amazing collaborator on this journey!

 ## Contributing